Russia–United States relations: Putin era, 2000–present

+Space exploration

 The Planetary Society is known to have collaborated with Russia, especially Cosmos 1 and LIFE.

 In 2014, NASA renewed a contract to ferry U.S. astronauts to the International Space Station on Soyuz rockets and spacecraft.
 Including additional support at the Russian launch site, this contract is costing the United States $457.9 million.
 Along with the renewal, NASA also announced that they would be cutting some contacts with Russia after the annexation of Crimea.

-In June 2021, NASA Administrator Bill Nelson told CNN Business' Rachel Crane about the future of U.S.-Russian cooperation in the International Space Station (ISS): "For decades, upwards now of 45 plus years [we've cooperated with] Russians in space, and I want that cooperation to continue.
+In June 2021, NASA administrator Bill Nelson told CNN Business' Rachel Crane about the future of U.S.–Russian cooperation in the International Space Station (ISS): "For decades, upwards now of 45 plus years [we've cooperated with] Russians in space, and I want that cooperation to continue.
 Your politics can be hitting heads on Earth, while you are cooperating" in space.